-This guide to Brig station includes information how to make the transfer between the SBB and the MGB trains.
+This guide to Brig station includes information on how to make the transfer between the SBB and the MGB trains.

 Brig train station is fairly typical of mid-sized Swiss stations, as it has a passage way that runs under the tracks, linking the gleis/platforms to the main station buildings and exits.